JackieBinya/jacqueline-binya-website/content/posts/vue/using-svg.md

 - Then wait as Vue CLI creates a Vuejs project for you.
 - When you project is successfully created🎉, you will get the message below in your terminal:
 ![Successful vuejs project created](https://res.cloudinary.com/di70zcupa/image/upload/v1611909294/sucesssful-vuejs-install_ddlvl7.png)
-The message contains handy command to get you started!
+The message contains handy scripts to get you started!
 - Let's take a look at our project's file structure paying special attention to the `src` folder since most of our work pertaining to SVG will be restricted to that folder.

 <pre>